Adult Vocational Qualifications

 Qualification support process

 Awarding Organisations can seek support from Skills for Health for their regulated qualifications prior to accreditation by the qualification regulator.
 Our support is given when qualifications meet a number of criteria, known as the Skills for Health Qualifications Design Criteria.
 Awarding Organisations can seek support from Skills for Health for the following:

 - Qualifications for inclusion in Apprenticeship Frameworks in Wales and Northern Ireland

 - Qualifications that will be mandated in Apprenticeship Standards in England

 - Qualifications that are required for statutory or voluntary registration

 On receipt of formal support from Skills for Health, Awarding Organisations can use the Skills for Health logo and strapline which states that that a qualification Meets Skills for Health Qualifications Design Criteria.
 Employers and learners may wish to check for the logo and strapline when selecting qualifications.

-If you are a regulated Awarding Organisation and would like to request support from Skills for Health for health qualifications going into the RQF in England and Northern Ireland or the CQFW in Wales, please email email@example.com.
+If you are a regulated Awarding Organisation and would like to request support from Skills for Health for health qualifications going into the RQF in England and Northern Ireland or the CQFW in Wales, please complete this request proforma and email it to email@example.com.